hutwagnert/SQLbananza/README.md

 # SQLbananza

 Hi all! welcome to SQLBananza where you can go shopping, be a manager or superviser.
+Open the github and see  the video or do a gitpull and try it yourself.

 To get started, creat a .env with :
 DB_HOST=